wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage-migrations-deployment/includes/deploy-sync-app.md

 ## Deploying the sync app as a per-machine installation

 By default, the OneDrive sync app installs per user under the %localappdata% folder.
-With the per-machine installation option, OneDrive installs under the “Program Files (x86)” or “Program Files” directory (depending on the OS architecture), meaning all profiles on the computer will use the same OneDrive.exe binary.
+With the per-machine installation option, OneDrive installs under the "Program Files (x86)" or "Program Files" directory (depending on the OS architecture), meaning all profiles on the computer will use the same OneDrive.exe binary.

 Other than where the sync app is installed, the behavior is the same.
 The per-machine sync app installation option is helpful especially for multi-user computers and when you don’t want exe files running from the user profile.